 FHA loans are a great choice for first time home buyers who may not have much of a credit history established yet, resulting in a lower credit score.
 Buyers who are able to only put 3.5% of the sales price down, must at least have a credit score of 580.
 But, if a buyer can put down 10% they can qualify with a lower credit rating, between 500 and 579.
 Besides looking at credit, buyers need to have two years of established employment with the same employer.

 VA Loans are home loans guaranteed by the U.S. Department of Veterans Affairs (VA).
-They are dedicated loans for U.S. military veterans, active duty military, reservists, and some other select qualifying individuals.
-VA loans are financed through approved lenders and allows borrowers to finance 100% of their loan with no down payment.
+They are dedicated loans for U.S. military veterans, active-duty military, reservists, and some other select qualifying individuals.
+VA loans are financed through approved lenders and allow borrowers to finance 100% of their loans with no down payment.

-Credit scores don’t come into consideration with VA loans like they do with other loans, since any qualifying veteran can obtain a VA loan.
+Credit scores don’t come into consideration with VA loans as they do with other loans since any qualifying veteran can obtain a VA loan.
 The VA will guarantee up to 25% of a home loan up to $113, 275.
-VA loans were started in 1944 through the Servicemen’s Readjustment act, aka, the GI Bill of Rights in an effort to provide housing stability and home ownership for the welfare of veterans and their families.
-The VA loan is still widely popular today thanks to it’s 25% guarantee and availability to qualifying veterans.
+VA loans were started in 1944 through the Servicemen’s Readjustment Act, aka, the GI Bill of Rights in an effort to provide housing stability and homeownership for the welfare of veterans and their families.
+The VA loan is still widely popular today thanks to its 25% guarantee and availability to qualifying veterans.

 USDA Home Loan

 Another popular federally backed loan is the one offered through the U.S. Department of Agriculture to eligible rural and suburban homebuyers.
 The program known as the USDA Rural Development Guaranteed Housing Loan Program aims to help rural and suburban families by offering low-interest rates and no down payments.